How to Boost Your Mood On Blue Monday

 Don't let the so-called "most depressing day of the year" get you down.
 Time to show Monday bum-day who's boss.

-While the world seems to agree that there's zero actual scientific evidence of Blue Monday's existence, you can understand why, for many of us, this is the most "meh" Monday of them all: the holidays are long gone, temps are low (and staying that way), and the sun is nowhere to be found.
-The next real holiday break is light-years away (hey there, Memorial Day), and we're all realizing that resolutions aren't always fun—or easy.
+While there isn't any research to back it up, you can understand why, for many people, this is the most "meh" Monday of them all: The holidays are long gone, temps are low (and staying that way), and the sun is nowhere to be found.
+The next real holiday break is light-years away (hey there, Memorial Day), and we're all realizing that resolutions aren't always fun — or easy.
+The only real perk to this time of year normally is staying in, laying low, and getting cozy.
+But this time around, you've been doing it for 10 goddamn months already — meaning any joy you may have gleaned from saying "no" to plans and Netflix and chilling with your fur baby is likely long gone.

-PSA: Blue Monday is not to be confused with the serious instance of seasonal affective disorder (SAD) or clinical depression.
+All that said, here's an important PSA: Blue Monday is not to be confused with the serious instance of seasonal affective disorder (SAD) or clinical depression.
 As entertaining as it is to complain about the January blues, it's still not the same as being diagnosed with a real depressive disorder.
-(Although, turns out, SAD might not even exist.)
+People also all experiencing various degrees of quarantine fatigue, serious chronic stress, and burnout (we appreciate you, essential workers!), trauma, and grief.
+You're definitely not alone if you're struggling right now — so don't be afraid to seek help.
+(See: How to Survive Seasonal Depression During the Coronavirus)

-For everyone else, though, complaining about Blue Monday doesn't mean it gets to run your life.
-So ditch the "woe is me" act and show Monday who's boss with these take-charge feel-better tips instead.
+For everyone doing okay, though, complaining about Blue Monday doesn't mean it gets to run your life.
+Instead, here's how to ditch the "woe is me" act and show Monday who's boss with some take-charge feel-better tips.
+Because if we've learned anything in the last year, it's that when life gives you lemons, you should go make banana bread and sourdough until you feel better.

 Go work out.
 Yes, even if you don't want to.

+You know that Legally Blonde quote about endorphins?
 Listen to Elle, you guys.
-Instead of thinking, "Blue Monday sucks, so it's like a Get Out of Jail Free card for the gym," you need to think, "Guess what, Blue Monday?
+Instead of thinking, "Blue Monday sucks, so it's like a Get Out of Jail Free card for working out," you need to think, "Guess what, Blue Monday?
 I'm going to crush this workout and crush this day."
 After all, working out has a ridiculous number of brain and body benefits, including boosting happy mood chemicals, reducing stress, and alleviating anxiety.
-(Science says this is why you should exercise even when you're not in the mood.)
+(Even science says this is why you should exercise even when you're not in the mood.)

 Go outside, even if it's cold and gross.

 Find a park.
 Go for a walk.
 Stick your face in the snow.
 Enjoy the warm-ish weather (if you're one of those people who live in a magical, not-cold place).
 Why?
-Walking in nature (not in an urban area) has been shown to reduce brain activity in an area associated with depression.
+Walking in nature (not in an urban setting, sorry) has been shown to reduce brain activity in an area associated with depression.
 Better yet, buck up and do your workout outdoors; it's been linked to decreased stress and increased energy.
-If it's dangerously cold outside (like, frostbite-level frigid), then go look at a picture of a beach for 10 minutes and play some reggae.
+If it's dangerously cold outside (like, frostbite-level frigid), then go look at a picture of a beach for 10 minutes and play some reggae, or tune in to one of these hotels that are live-streaming their gorgeous views.
 Even just looking at a picture of nature has been linked to brain benefits.
 (More on that here: Science-Backed Reasons Nature Is Good for Your Health)

-If your brain is swirling with negative thoughts, the easiest way to get rid of them is to do a quickie sesh of mental cleaning—yep, meditation.
+If your brain is swirling with negative thoughts, the easiest way to get rid of them is to do a quick mental clean-up — yep, meditation.
 Your Blue Monday Grumpy Cat-self might scoff at the idea, but if you give it an honest try, it just might change your day (and life).
-Just a 15-minute session can lower your heart rate and calm your central nervous system, lowering anxiety, stress, and feelings of loneliness, as well as make you more compassionate (read: not want to kill everyone during your commute home).
-(And that's just the tip of the iceberg when it comes to the benefits of meditation.)
+Just a 15-minute session can lower your heart rate and calm your central nervous system, lowering anxiety, stress, and feelings of loneliness, as well as make you more compassionate.
+And that's just the tip of the iceberg when it comes to the benefits of meditation.
+Try this 20-minute guided meditation right now or download one of these great meditation apps.
+If you really hate sitting in silence, try cueing up this sound bath and guided yoga flow — guaranteed, it'll make you a meditation convert.

-In case you didn't know, #SelfCare is a thing.
-It's the very conscious act of dedicating time and effort to treating yourself to whatever makes you happiest—whether that's a giant coffee on Monday mornings, an expensive-but-worth-it workout date with yourself once a month, an extra five minutes in bed in the morning to just stare at the ceiling and daydream, or a more hands-on self-love approach (if you know what we mean).
-Pinpoint your favorite indulgence or pick one of these 20 #SelfCare New Year's resolutions ideas and go ahead—indulge.
+In case you didn't know, #SelfCare isn't just laying on the couch with a face mask (the skin-care kind) on.
+It's the very conscious act of dedicating time and effort to treating yourself to whatever you truly need or what makes you happiest — whether that's a an expensive-but-worth-it Thai delivery date with yourself, an extra five minutes in bed in the morning to just stare at the ceiling and daydream, or a more hands-on self-love approach (if you know what we mean).
+Pinpoint your favorite indulgence or pick one of these 20 self-care ideas and go ahead — indulge.
+If you're not feeling particularly connected to your physical self ATM, consider one of these things you can do to feel good in your body right now.
 Blue Monday isn't looking so blue after all.

 Go puppy shopping.

-Well, window shopping.
-Pups aren't a thing you want to impulse buy—but you can go steal some pats and reap the benefits of having your own pup without dealing with all the responsibility.
-Seriously— just petting a puppy is linked with decreased blood pressure.
+Well, internet or window shopping.
+Pups aren't a thing you want to impulse buy — but you can go steal some pats and reap the benefits of having your own pup without dealing with all the responsibility.
+Seriously — just petting a puppy is linked with decreased blood pressure.
 Ever tried to not-smile around a puppy?
 Impossible.
-Head out to the nearest pet store and kiss your Monday blues goodbye.
+Head out to the nearest ASPCA (or stand on the sidewalk and — mask-on — beg strangers to let you cop a feel of their fur baby) and kiss your Monday blues goodbye.

 Go read some irresistibly inspirational quotes.